Eigenforms and graphs of Hecke operators with wild ramification: Abstract

 \section{Abstract}

 Hecke operators on moduli of bundles over a global function field become substantially more complicated in the presence of ramification.
-We show that far enough in the Harder-Narasimhan cone of $\Bun_G$, this extra complexity has a simple structure, which allows to reduce the main study to the unramified case.
+We show that far enough in the Harder-Narasimhan cone of $\Bun_G$, this extra complexity has a simple structure, which allows to reduce most of the study to the unramified case.
 Using the theory of graphs of Hecke operators, we transform this statement into a combinatorial condition.
 Utilizing the combinatorial language, we obtain tight bounds, and for generic eigenvalues exact formulas, for the dimensions of Hecke eigenspaces with arbitrary ramification for \(\Bun_{\PGL_2}\).
+We compare these formulas to the known results in the theory of Eisenstein series.
 Moreover, our methods allow to construct eigenforms explicitly.